leo1025/ioseflcasas.com/docs/RESUME-DESIGN.md

 The text should also be scalable to screensize.

-### Skills

-The skills section should be a linear easy to read long list.
-Equally sized to the rest of the site.
-The text should not scale, but should be made less bold and popping.

-The skills should be marked by blocks, that are sectioned off and give easy to understand skill proficiency.

-They should animate, where upon being visible, should fill up to their appropriate widths.

-All skills should be doubled checked and listed, as all possible skills will be important.

 ### Work

 This section will have only two items within it, that will need to be changed continuously.